YilunKuang/yilunkuang.github.io/_pages/about.md

 Prior to starting PhD, I graduated magna cum laude with high honors from NYU with a BA in Mathematics.
 I was fortunate to work with [SueYeon Chung](https://sites.google.com/site/sueyeonchung/) and [Eero Simoncelli](http://www.cns.nyu.edu/~eero/) on manifold geometry/efficient coding inspired self-supervised learning at the [Center for Computational Neuroscience of Flatiron Institute, Simons Foundation](https://www.simonsfoundation.org/people/yilun-kuang/).

-Outside of research, I enjoy playing ping pong, ultimate frisbee, basketball, and reading about philosophy, politics, and economics.

 <!-- [[CV](https://yilunkuang.github.io/files/cv/YK_PhD_Resume.pdf)] -->

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.